More at rubyonrails.org:

 end

-You can configure the compressor globally:
+You can also configure the desired compression method globally:

 config.active_record.encryption.compressor = ZstdCompressor